Ballot (automobile)

-Ballot was a French manufacturer, initially of engines, that also made automobiles between 1919 and 1932. Édouard Ballot became well known as a designer of reliable engines.
+Ballot was a French manufacturer, initially of engines, that also made automobiles between 1919 and 1932.
+Ernest Ballot became well known as a designer of reliable engines.
 He helped Ettore Bugatti in developing his first engines.

 Origins

-The Ballot brothers, Édouard and Maurice, founded their company at the Boulevard Brune in south-central Paris in 1905. Édouard Ballot was a former naval officer, which explains the "anchor" that featured in the badges on the cars.
+Ernest Ballot and Julien Faivre founded their company at the Boulevard Brune in south-central Paris in 1905.Ernest Ballot's brother Albert was also involved early in the company's life.
+Ernest Ballot was a former naval officer, which explains the "anchor" that featured in the badges on the cars.

-Before World War I the factory concentrated on marine and industrial engines, and from 1910 or 1911 they were also offering automobile engines.
+Before World War I the factory concentrated on marine and industrial engines, and from 1910 or 1911 they also offered automobile engines.

 The company was re-founded as Etablissements Ballot SA in 1910.

 Sporting successes

-There is little sign that Edouard Ballot himself took much interest in automobiles until December 1918.
+There is little sign that Ernest Ballot himself took much interest in automobiles until December 1918.
 That was the month in which he had a significant conversation with René Thomas, a leading racing driver who had won the 1914 Indianapolis 500 race driving a Delage.
 Ballot was persuaded to build four 4.8-litre cars that would carry the "Ballot" name and compete in the forthcoming Indianapolis 500 race, scheduled for 30 May 1919.
 Time seemed very short, but Ballot lost no time, notably recruiting the Swiss born engineer Ernest Henry who had already worked on preparing Peugeot cars for their successful participation in the 1914 Indianapolis 500 race.
 Ballot's cars competed in the 1919 race, two of them finishing in 4th and 11th places.
+A Ballot vehicle driven by René Thomas also finished second in the 1919 Targa Florio.
 Ballot was sufficiently encouraged to return the next year, and in the 1920 Indianapolis 500 race a Ballot driven by René Thomas finished in second place: Ballots also took fifth and seventh places.

-A Ballot vehicle driven by René Thomas also finished second in the 1919 Targa Florio.
+Ralph DePalma, an American national champion and winner of the 1915 Indianapolis 500, drove a Ballot to win the 1920 Elgin Trophy.

 More successes followed, on both sides of the Atlantic.
-Ralph DePalma, an American national champion and winner of the 1915 Indianapolis 500, finished second in the 1921 French Grand Prix and French driver Jules Goux finished third.
+DePalma finished second in the 1921 French Grand Prix and French driver Jules Goux finished third.
 Goux went on to win the inaugural Italian Grand Prix at Brescia, Italy in 1921, driving a Ballot.
 Second place was taken by the team leader Jean Chassagne on a sister car; a year before, in 1920 Chassagne made the fastest BARC lap of the year at Brooklands on a 4.9-litre Ballot, coming again second.
 A Ballot with a straight-eight-cylinder 4.9-litre engine competed in the 1921 French Grand Prix.